 Once you’ve created an account, you’ll be asked to give your project a name and then select the original language of your website and the languages you want to translate it into.

+Your Squarespace site is now multilingual!
 Visit your live website and you’ll see it’s now fully translated.
 Choose to edit your translations through the Weglot Dashboard and edit the appearance of your language switcher through the Squarespace website builder.

 Follow the instructions on the screen.
 Here you’ll see your DNS entries.

 These need to be added to the domain section within your Squarespace dashboard > ‘Settings’ > ‘Domains’.

 Note: If you purchased your domain name outside of Squarespace you will need to go to your domain name provider account and add your entries there (need help?
 Contact [email protected].)